Cost of living

 • A room or flat in a student home ('foyer') (26 years old maximum): €375 to €555 a month

-You can get a mobile phone plan for €2 to €30 a month and a broadband package (with TV) for around €30 a month.
+You can get a mobile phone plan for €2 to €30 a month and an internet package (with TV) for around €30 a month.

 Transportation costs